War Driving from Fremont to Reno, Nevada

 English: Street map of Manila, Philippines with points of interest indicated.
 This is an SVG version of Media:Ph map manila large.png.
 Updated for 2006.
 (Photo credit: Wikipedia)

-May is fiesta month in Manila.
-Streets will be crowded with people attending town fiestas.
-Will the merry month of May also herald the coming months – or, even years – of festivities in the country?
-Something to cheer and to be merry about?
-While jaded business traders may don’t care, the true investors really hope so.
-The country – already badly battered from the spate of tragedies during the post-Ramos administration – hopes that the hot but breezy month of May will prove to be the spark to propel the country in the right direction.
+While jaded business traders may not care, true investors hope so.
+The country—already badly battered from the spate of tragedies during the post-Ramos administration—hopes that the hot but breezy month of May will be the spark to propel it in the right direction.

-Manila’s current politico-economic climate is just too testy for now.
-Better not to fiesta at all but rather be holding that bag of goodies for the rainy days ahead!
-But, if you already made your stash in Manila, regardless of the economic direction it had moved, then…fiesta on!
+But, if you already made your stash in Manila, regardless of the economic direction it moved, then…fiesta on!
 And don’t forget the lechon!

 The Netpliance hack parts….